riganti/dotvvm-docs/Pages/concepts/configuration/overview.md

             Location = new LocalFileResourceLocation("~/wwwroot/Scripts/myscript.js")
         });
     }

+    // IDotvvmServiceConfigurator implementation

+    public void ConfigureServices(IDotvvmServiceCollection services)
+    {
+        // configure all DotVVM-related services
+        services.AddDefaultTempStorages("Temp");
     }

+}
 ```

-Please note that the [Visual Studio Extension](/landing/dotvvm-for-visual-studio-extension) executes the `Configure` and `ConfigureServices` methods in the `DotvvmStartup` class during the project build process so the IntelliSense can suggest custom controls, route and resource names.
+Please note that the [Visual Studio Extension](https://www.dotvvm.com/products/visual-studio-extensions) runs the `Configure` and `ConfigureServices` methods in the `DotvvmStartup` class during the project build process - this is needed so the IntelliSense can retrieve control, route, and resource names from your app.

 > Avoid registering any other things than routes, custom resources and custom controls in the `Configure` method.
-> This method is executed during the project build in Visual Studio, so please don't launch rockets in it.
+This method is executed during the project build in Visual Studio, so please don't launch rockets into Space in these methods.
 If you need to register or initialize anything else (e.g. initialize the database, create default users), do it in the `Startup.cs`, or anywhere else.

-## Debug Mode
+## Debug mode

-The `DotvvmConfiguration` object contains the `Debug` property which should be turned in the development environment, and turned off in production.
+The `DotvvmConfiguration` object contains the `Debug` property which should be set to `true` in the development environment, and turned off in production.

+If the `Debug` mode is enabled,

-In the `Debug` mode, DotVVM displays an error page for all unhandled exceptions that occur, it uses non-minified versions of scripts (where applicable) and reports validation errors using a red popup that appears in the top right corner of the page.
+* DotVVM displays a developer-friendly error page for all unhandled exceptions that occur
+* a non-minified versions of scripts is used, so the debugging is easier
+* validation errors are indicated using a red popup that appears in the top right corner of the page

-The property is automatically set in ASP.NET Core based on [IHostingEnvironment.IsDevelopment()](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.hosting.hostingenvironmentextensions#Microsoft_AspNetCore_Hosting_HostingEnvironmentExtensions_IsDevelopment_Microsoft_AspNetCore_Hosting_IHostingEnvironment_).
-In OWIN you need to set the value yourself.
+The property is automatically set in ASP.NET Core based on [IWebHostEnvironment.IsProduction()](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.hosting.hostingenvironmentextensions#Microsoft_AspNetCore_Hosting_HostingEnvironmentExtensions_IsDevelopment_Microsoft_AspNetCore_Hosting_IHostingEnvironment_).

+In OWIN, you need to set the value yourself.

 The typical setup that is present in default DotVVM OWIN project, looks like this: